-The objective of the application is to establish whether it is appropriate to amend the Code to approve the use of aspartame-acesulphame salt in food.
+The objective of the Application is to ensure that the proposed variations to the Code to approve the use of aspartame-acesulphame salt in food are appropriate and do not adversely affect public health and safety.

 In developing or varying a food standard, FSANZ is required by its legislation to meet three primary objectives which are set out in section 10 of the FSANZ Act.
 These are: